Surgery aims to reduce excess breast tissue and may alter chest contour. Outcomes vary between individuals.

 Results and recovery vary from person to person.
+Gynaecomastia surgery is performed by a registered medical practitioner following consultation and clinical assessment.

 This procedure may be considered for individuals with persistent enlargement of breast tissue that has not improved with lifestyle or medical management.